Updated: 31 Jul, 2024

 For foreigners and even Aussies who have been living abroad for a while, it can be overwhelming trying to avoid the traps that overseas borrowers are now faced with.

-Here are 7 essential tips that overseas property buyers need to know in 2017.
+Here are 7 essential tips that overseas property buyers must know.

 Don't buy off the plan